 Twig reindeer are so cute!
-They’re definitely up there in my all-time favourite Christmas crafts.
+They’re definitely up there in my all-time favorite Christmas crafts.
 Making Christmas twig reindeer is actually pretty easy if you’ve got the right supplies.
 It’s a great project for a craft night or to do with your friends over coffee.

 I first made these DIY reindeer when I was in high school.
-My friend’s mom had us over for a holiday craft afternoon and we learned to make them.
-The twig reindeer mania was probably inspired by the lovely metallic twig reindeer at Pottery Barn.
-They really are quite sweet:
+My friend’s mom had us over for a holiday craft afternoon, and we learned to make them.
+The lovely metallic twig reindeer at Pottery Barn probably inspired the twig reindeer mania.
+They really are quite sweet.

 I’ve always made stick reindeer with hot glue because it’s easiest to work with.
 The twine does a good job of hiding the hot glue so it’s not too unsightly.
 The one not-so-great thing about twig reindeer made with hot glue is that they don’t store very well.
 The wooden twigs shrink as they dry and the glue has a tendency to crack off while they’re in storage.

 Since we use our twig reindeer as Christmas decor each year, they really do need to be able to store easily.
 To create easy-to-store twig reindeer, I made some with floral wire.
 This keeps the reindeer flexible for storage, plus the floral wire gives them a bit of metallic shine.